AcbarAcrobat/nnn/README.md

   * Easy template for build, bootstrap, develop, deploy and test your infrastructure.

   * Have a TeamCity ready to import configuration with full process with simple CI/CD/QA pipeline.

+## We have two basical types of inventories -

+### Dynamic Inventory 0z-cloud its ```bootstrap inventory```(API INVENTORY), prefilled for create the instances

+   #### 0z-cloud it:

+     - Zero Inventory start point of your cloud - very simple way to work.
+     - Zero Inventory - cloud bootstrap and check or validate your cloud infrastructure.
+     - Availiable in two types of run - api or baremetal.
+     - Contains dict and variables which you wants about infrastructure.
+     - In API type used as template.

+### Target Inventory after ```bootstrap inventory```(GET INVENTORY), which contains settings needed after bootstrap the instances -

+        inventories/products + {{ ansible_product }} + {{ ansible_environment }}

 ## Working with virtual and cloud environments, bootstraping and managing.